The Case for Medical Tourism

 In the year 2000, the World Health Organization (WHO) ranked the health care system in Costa Rica higher than the United States in terms of access, engagement and quality.
 The Joint Commission International (JCI), a special interest organization dedicated to the evaluation and accreditation of medical treatment facilities according to the highest of WHO standards, has certified three hospitals in Costa Rica: CIMA Hospital in the capital city of San José, Clínica Bíblica in a suburb of the capital, and a brand new CIMA facility in the heart of Guanacaste, a region that is very popular among tourists.

-Health care in Costa Rica has greatly improved over the last few years thanks to the nation’s interest in advancing scientific education throughout its academic institutions.
+Costa Rica has become a leader in health care thanks to the nation’s interest in advancing scientific education throughout its academic institutions.
 As a result, Costa Rica has become a hub for health sciences research and the manufacturing of biomedical equipment.

 The medical tourism industry has set the bar very high for professionals looking to work with foreign patients.
 They are required to speak English and exercise the most attentive bedside manners.
 Employees working in the medical tourism field are well-aware of their status as ambassadors within their own country.